Iron deficiency occurs when your body doesn’t have enough of the mineral iron.

 Some people have obvious symptoms, while others experience none at all.
 This often depends on the severity of the anemia.

-Common signs and symptoms include tiredness, pale skin, noticeable heartbeats, headaches and dizziness, feeling short of breath, dry and damaged hair and skin, sore or swollen tongue and mouth, restless legs and brittle or spoon-shaped nails.
+Common signs and symptoms include tiredness, pale skin, feeling short of breath, and dry and damaged hair and skin.

-If you think you have symptoms of iron deficiency, be sure to visit your doctor.
+If you think you have symptoms of iron deficiency, talk to your doctor.
 Self-diagnosing is not recommended.